Charmingdc/QuoteApi/README.md

 # Quote API

-A simple, serverless API that serves random quotes.
+A simple, serverless API that serves mood categorized quotes.
 The quotes are available in JSON format and are stored in a `.json` file.
 This API is deployed on Vercel and can be accessed from the endpoint below.

 ## API Endpoint